kgilpin/opentips-vscode/README.md

 [![Rating](https://img.shields.io/visual-studio-marketplace/r/kgilpin.opentips)](https://marketplace.visualstudio.com/items?itemName=kgilpin.opentips)
 -->

-Do you find that code review comments come too late to be useful?
+Does code review come too late to be useful?
 Get code review suggestions automatically in real-time: bugs, security flaws, and performance problems.

 With OpenTips, you don't have to manually initiate code review with a button, command, or menu; and you don't have to wait for a CI job to run.